-The Group's exposure to interest rate risk relates primarily to its cash at banks, short-term loans and trust receipts.
+The Group's exposure to interest rate risk relates primarily to its cash at banks, trust receipts and long-term loan from financial institution.
 Most of the Group's financial assets and liabilities bear floating interest rates or fixed interest rates which are close to the market rate.

-As at 31 December 2021 and 2020, significant financial assets and liabilities classified by type of interest rate were summarised in the below tables, with those financial assets and liabilities that carry fixed interest rates further classified based on the maturity date or the repricing date if this occurs before the maturity date.
+As at 31 December 2022 and 2021, significant financial assets and liabilities classified by type of interest rate were summarised in the below tables, with those financial assets and liabilities that carry fixed interest rates further classified based on the maturity date or the repricing date if this occurs before the maturity date.